Gold: $3023.99 Silver: $33.03 Platinum: $973.95 90% Junk $1 FV: $23.62 Gold/Silver Ratio: 91.55

 • Private sellers or markets

-It is typically sold in face value increments like $1, $10, or $100 face value bags of coins.
+It is typically sold in face-value increments, such as $1, $10, or $100 face-value bags of coins.

 What is a "face value" bag of junk silver?